Significant-Gravitas/AutoGPT/README.md

 # afaas: Agent Framework as a Service

 Welcome to the **afaas: Agent Framework as a Service** project!
-This project is a fork **AutoGPT** it aims to facilitate developments of AI Agents & AI Autonomous Agents byt providing a more simple, modular & extendable architecture.
+This project is a fork **AutoGPT** it aims to facilitate developments of AI Agents & AI Autonomous Agents by providing a more simple, modular & extendable architecture.

 🚧 **Work in progress** 🚧

-Decription/Functionalities, InstallationgGuide, Documentation & Tutorials  will be released once a MVP + Documentation is achieved.
+Decription/Functionalities, Installation Guide, Documentation & Tutorials  will be released once a MVP + Documentation is achieved.

 <!--